 The view of the nodes as classifiers also raises the question whether chamfer or silhouette template matching are optimal for classification [40].
-It has been shown that classifiers trained with large sets of real image data perform better; however, there is a trade-off between computation time and classification performance as shown in Fig. 16.
+It has been shown that classifiers trained with large sets of real image data perform better, however there is a trade-off between computation time and classification performance as shown in figure ??.
 When used in a classification hierarchy, the detection rate of a classifier needs to be very high, so as not to miss any true positives.
-The false positive rate for each single pose classifier at a fixed detection rate of 0.99, is given in the last column of Fig. 16.
-Chamfer and Hausdorff matching, while having a larger false positive rate, are about 10-14 times faster to evaluate than marginalized templates [40]
+The false positive rate for each single pose classifier at a fixed detection rate of 0.99, is given in the last column of table ??.
+Chamfer and Hausdorff matching, while having a larger false positive rate, are about 10-14 times faster to evaluate than marginalized templates [40] and about 40 times faster than the trained linear classifier [14].
+In addition, they only require the contour points to be stored in memory.

-Classification Method Number of Points Execution Time fp at tp = 0.99
+Classification Method Number of Points Execution Time fp at $tp = 0.99$

 Chamfer 400 13 ms 0.10

 Hausdorff 400 13 ms 0.12

 Marginalized template [40] 5,800 186 ms 0.02

 Linear classifier [14] 16,384 524 ms 0.01

-Fig. 16.
-Computation times for template correlation.
-The execution times for computing the dot product of 10,000 image patches of size $128 \times 128$ , where only the nonzero coefficients are correlated for efficiency.
+Figure 16: Computation times for template correlation.
+The execution times for computing the dot product of 10,000 image patches of size 128×128 , where only the non-zero coefficients are correlated for efficiency.
 The time for computing a distance transform or dilation, which needs to be only computed once for each frame when chamfer or Hausdorff matching is used, is less than 2 ms and is therefore negligible when matching a large number of templates.
 The last column shows the false positive (fp) rates for each single pose classifier at a fixed true positive (tp) rate of 0.99.